Energy-momentum Density of Gravitational Waves: Summary and Discussion

 \section{Summary and Discussion}

 In this paper we obtained the energy, momentum, and current densities for general form of gravitational waves by Einstein, Bergmann, and Tolman's prescriptions.
 Last year, Sharif and Azam calculated these quantities in the same space-time by other prescriptions (Einstein, Papapetrou, M\o ller, and Landau-Lifshitz).
-The summary of the all of these results for energy densities obtained by different prescriptions can be given by Table I.\\
+The summary of the all of these results for energy densities obtained by different prescriptions can be given by Table I. This work is one of a series of studies by the authors on energy-momentum prescriptions in general relativity~\cite{MA2, MA3, MA4}.\\

 Regarding contents of table1 we can extract some interesting points from it: \begin{itemize} \item It is concluded that the energy-momentum densities turn out to be finite and well-defined in all prescriptions for this space-time.
 This result is in contradiction with Cooperstock's viewpoint that energy and momentum are localized only in regions of the non-vanishing energy-momentum tensor.
 This result can be an evidence that gravitational waves are carriers of energy and momentum in vacuum. \item There is no dependence on function $ V $ in energy densities. \item We can find that three prescriptions, i.e., Einstein, Papapetrou, and Tolman prescriptions provide the same energy densities.
 This justifies the viewpoint of Virbhadra and his collaborators [19] that different energy-momentum prescriptions may provide some basis to define a unique quantity.
 However, the remaining three prescriptions give different energy densities (because of non-covariant property of pseudo-tensors). \item In a special and also common case, when $ M $ is not a function of $ x $, it is not hard to show that four prescriptions (Einstein, Papapetrou, Tolman, and Bergmann) lead to the same result for energy density.
 This is also a stronger confirmation for Virbhadra's view point. \item In the previous situation ($M=M(t)$) using M\o ller's prescription leads to a zero quantity for energy density.
 This result is in contradiction with Lessner's viewpoint [24].
 He believed that M\o ller's prescription is a powerful tool for calculating the energy-momentum pseudo-tensors in GR. \item If the line element has a special symmetry, i.e. $ M(t,x)=-U(t,x) $, the four above prescriptions (Einstein, Papapetrou, Tolman, and M\o ller) give the same results. \end{itemize}